arisdavid/KubeQuantPlatform/README.md

 ## How to orchestrate the sample models

-Execute the command below from the RiskQuantModelPlatform root directory.
+Execute the command below from the RiskQuantModelPlatform's root directory.

 #### KMV Model
 ```